Last updated on February 7th, 2024

 Next, make sure your website design is intuitive and easy to read.
 If it’s confusing or difficult to navigate, people will be likely to leave.
 Have a third party, like a friend or a family member, go through your website and let you know where improvements could be made.

 And don’t forget to optimize your service pages across every type of device, including iPhones, Androids, desktops, and laptops.
 Nearly 56% of web traffic comes from mobile devices, meaning the UX for them is equally (if not more) important than your traditional desktop website.
-Be sure to put work into optimizing for users with all types of devices.
+Be sure to choose the right website builder services that put work into optimizing the screen size for all types of devices.

 02. Make It Clear How Customers Can Contact You